MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-03-monitoring.md

 - Find out if your pods had any errors.
 	- Figure out how to get details on a running pod to see reasons for failures.
 - Implement Prometheus/Grafana **or** Azure Container Insights to be able to monitor cluster metrics
-- You can access container logs via Azure Monitor

 ## Success Criteria